KeshawnSharper/Movie-Application/README.md

 # Bugs:
 No bugs
 # How to use it:
-First, clone the repo into your terminal and forward to the House_of_Houses directory.
-Lastly,install yarn and run yarn start.
+Just install Yarn and then yarn start